myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-10-12T01:35:50.563Z
+>
+> It's been a while since I looked at my APOD bot (@apod.shinyakato.dev) and was surprised to see almost 1k followers, thx!

+This BOT is officially authorized by Prof. Robert Nemiroff, one of the founders of APOD, I hope more people will enjoy with this bot :)

+apod.nasa.gov/apod/lib/abo...

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-10-11T23:01:32.691Z
 >
 > #Birdapp is not working?
 Then it's exactly the time to get the best #Bluesky experience with deck.blue 🎯